Reveal the Unknown: Out-of-Knowledge-Base Mention Discovery with Entity Linking: Conclusion

 \section{Conclusion}

-We introduced the task of out-of-KB mention discovery from texts and proposed BLINKout, which utilises a dynamic NIL representation \& classification approach, enhanced with synonyms, founded on BERT-based Entity Linking.
-We also provided strategies, Ontology Pruning and Ontology Versioning, to construct out-of-KB datasets.
-While the datasets are from the biomedical domain, the methods are directly applicable to other domains.
-Future studies will focus on the canonicalisation and placement of out-of-KB entities in the KB.
+We introduced the task of out-of-KB mention discovery from texts and proposed BLINKout, which utilizes a dynamic NIL representation \& classification approach, enhanced with synonyms, founded on BERT-based Entity Linking.
+We also provided strategies, KB Pruning and KB Versioning, to construct out-of-KB datasets.
+The approach has been tested on datasets with various domains to enrich medical ontologies and WikiData.
+The method in this work, while extending the BERT-based Entity Linking (BLINK) approach \cite{wu2020blink}, also has the potential to be applied to recent end-to-end Entity Linking methods \cite{ayoola-etal-2022-refined}.
+Future studies will focus on the canonicalisation and placement of out-of-KB entities in a KB.